Updated: Dec 15, 2020

 N’Bushe Wright is less successful with the material as the damsel in distress.
 Maybe it’s a stylistic choice, but she feels like she’s sleep-walking (or should that be day-walking) through the film.
 To be fair, she has to be the audience’s eyes and ears as we’re both inducted into this world beneath a world.

-In true 80s and 90s tradition, the martial arts on display are impressively choreographed and especially thrilling with some mid-90s techno soundtrack.
+In true 80s and 90s tradition, the martial arts on display are impressively choreographed and especially thrilling with a thumping techno soundtrack.
 With the black leather, kung fu, guns and techno, it’s hard to argue that Blade was paving the way for The Matrix (1999), released the following year.

-Despite some ropey CGI in the third act and the pounding techno music, Blade holds up pretty well today.
-Whilst it may not be the best showcase of Snipes’ talents (he can be very funny and charming, Blade is neither) it’s a career defining role, with some strong support from both Dorff and Kristofferson.
-It’s a shame it’s been overshadowed in the following years by films like The Matrix, X-Men (2000), Spider-Man (2002) and even it’s own sequel (by none other than Guillermo Del Toro), but it deserves it’s place in the highest ranked comic book films.
+Despite some ropey CGI in the third act and the 90's-tastic-techno music, Blade holds up pretty well today.
+Whilst it may not be the best showcase of Snipes’ talents (he can be very funny and charming, Blade is neither) it’s a career-defining role, with some strong support from both Dorff and Kristofferson.
+It’s a shame it’s been overshadowed in the following years by films like The Matrix, X-Men (2000), Spider-Man (2002) and even it’s own sequel (by none other than Guillermo Del Toro), but it deserves its place in the highest-ranked comic book films.

 Coulda Woulda Shoulda: LL Cool J, Denzel Washington and Laurence Fishburne were considered for the role of Blade before Snipes was attached.